The answer is not always, but an examination by your

 More than likely, a fine needle aspirate for cytology evaluation will be recommended to determine if further medical care is needed.A non-invasive technique that can be used to determine whether a skin mass is benign or malignant is a fine needle aspirate.
 This technique involves obtaining samples from the mass or abnormal tissue using a small needle.
 The sample obtained is then gently expelled onto a clean glass slide with the help of an empty syringe and examined with a microscope.
 This technique does not require sedation and can be rapidly performed.

-Examples of benign masses in the skin include fatty tumors
+benign masses in the skin include fatty tumors

 (also known as lipomas), sebaceous cysts, sebaceous adenomas, warts, skin tags,